 The Company has a Governance, Nominating and Compensation Committee which actively oversees and reviews the Company's adherence to sound governance principles, including its own governance policies.
-The members of the Governance, Nominating and Compensation Committee are Rod McKeen, Mark Isto, Eric Zaunscherb, and Nick Appleyard.
+The members of the Governance, Nominating and Compensation Committee are Rod McKeen, Mark Isto, Eric Zaunscherb, and Jessica Van Den Akker.
+Rod McKeen was appointed as the Lead Independent Director.